Updated: May 1, 2020

 Once you’ve been running for a while, it’s easy to settle in and think that you’ve hit your peak.
 You’ve found a pace that feels comfortable and assume that this is as fast as you will ever run.
 The thought of trying to increase your running speed feels a bit pointless.

-It feels as if it is impossible to run faster.
+It feels hard to run any faster.

 However, many runners are surprised to discover that once they start putting in the work and training to get faster, increasing their running speed feels almost natural.